 Did you know approvals under the fast-track complying development pathway can be issued in as little as 20 days?
 Homeowners can save up to $15,000 when building a house under complying development, with savings up to $2,600 for renovations.

 Complying development generally includes larger building works than exempt development.
 For this reason ‘sign off’ by a building professional (known as a certifying authority) is needed.
 Complying development is also subject to conditions of approval to protect surrounding uses during the construction period and the life of the complying development.

-In 2013-14, the State Policy for exempt and complying development enabled 29% of all development approvals in NSW to be fast-tracked, saving time and money for families and business owners.
-Fast-tracked complying development approvals can be issued within 14 days.
+In 2013-14, the State Policy for exempt and complying development enabled 29 per cent of all development approvals in NSW to be fast-tracked, saving time and money for families and business owners.
+Fast-tracked complying development approvals can be issued in as little as 20 days.
 This compares with the average determination time for a full development application of 70 days.
 More than $4.4 billion of development was delivered by complying development in 2013-2014.

 The majority of exempt and complying development types and their development standards are found in the State Policy for exempt and complying development.
 You can view the policy on the NSW Legislation website:

 The NSW Planning Portal provides access to information to help you prepare, lodge and track complying development applications.
 The NSW Planning Portal also provides a number of planning tools to improve access to planning information and assist in planning and development decisions.